Victoria Barracks, Sydney: History

+The Victoria Barracks (the Barracks) were constructed to provide a new location for the British garrison to move them out of their current Barracks Square base in the centre of Sydney (later named Wynyard Square).

+The Paddington Hill location for the Barracks was chosen as it was on a ridge with defensive views of Sydney Harbour and Botany Bay.The site was open land within the bounds of the 1,000 acres 'Sydney Common' (later Moore Park) proclaimed by Governor Lachlan Macquarie in 1811.
+In 1841 the Board of Ordnance in London took possession of this part of the Common for the proposed Barracks use.
+Per the founding of the Commonwealth in 1901 control of the Barracks site transferred from the NSW colonial government to the new federal Department of Defence.

+Initially the construction site in the early 1840s was informally known as the South Head Road Barracks or the Paddington Hill Barracks.
+By 1844 they were, in honour of reigning Queen Victoria, referred to as the Royal Victoria Barracks and then Victoria Barracks.

-The Regency style main barracks building was constructed of Hawkesbury sandstone by convicts between 1841 and 1846.
+The Regency style main barracks building was constructed of Hawkesbury sandstone between 1841 and 1846.
 The first building completed was the Officers' Quarters which was completed in 1842.
+The ground and foundations for the new buildings were carried out by convict labour housed on site at the Victoria Barracks Stockade.
+All of the above ground building work was performed by contract masons, pavers and carpenters.

 The Main Barrack Block was completed in 1846 and was designed to accommodate 650 soldiers.
 The bell and clock were added to the building in 1856.

+The the British troops vacated the barracks in 1870 when they left the colony.
+The barracks then housed the NSW Artillery as Australia's first permanent military force.
+In early 1885 the Barracks housed the Sudan-bound the NSW Contingent, who marched from there to Circular Quay wharves in front of vast crowds.

-The barracks were originally occupied by regiments of the British Army, but the British troops vacated the barracks in 1870.
-The barracks was the premier military training site in Australia for many years, from its completion until after Federation in 1901.
+The Barracks was the premier military training site in Australia for many years, from its completion until after Federation in 1901.

 The bungalow was built in 1847 as the Barrack Master's Residence.
 The Garrison Hospital was built in 1845 to accommodate 36 patients, and during the 1930s, it was converted into an Officers' Mess.

 The gate on Oxford Street is referred to as the Queen Victoria Gate, while the gate on Moore Park road is known as the Convict Gate.
 Busby's Bore, was Sydney's second water supply, built by convicts between 1827 and 1837.
 An access shaft is located at the museum.

+Troop detachments also left from the Barracks to serve in the Boer War and World War 1.
 For a brief period during the 1930s Victoria Barracks was home to the Royal Military College, Duntroon, when the college was forced to close its buildings in Canberra and relocate to Sydney due to the economic downturn caused by the Great Depression.